2004 United States presidential election

 Bush and Cheney were renominated by their party with no difficulty.
-Former Vermont governor Howard Dean emerged as the early front-runner in the 2004 Democratic Party presidential primaries, but Kerry won the first set of primaries in January and clinched his party's nomination in March after a series of primary victories.
-Kerry chose Edwards, who had himself sought the party's 2004 presidential nomination, to be his running mate.
+Meanwhile, the Democrats engaged in a competitive primary.
+Kerry emerged as the early front-runner but was faced with serious opposition by former Vermont governor Howard Dean, who briefly surged ahead of Kerry in the polls.
+Kerry won the first set of primaries in January and re-emerged as the front-runner, and Dean dropped out in February.
+Kerry clinched his party's nomination in March after a series of primary victories over runner-up Edwards, whom he ultimately selected to be his running mate.

-Bush's popularity had soared early in his first term after the September 11 attacks in 2001, but it had declined significantly by 2004.
-Foreign policy was the dominant theme throughout the election campaign, particularly Bush's handling of the war on terror and the 2003 invasion of Iraq.
-Bush presented himself as a decisive leader and attacked Kerry as a "flip-flopper".
-Kerry criticized Bush's conduct of the Iraq War, despite having voted for it himself.
-Domestic issues were debated as well, including the economy and jobs, health care, abortion, same-sex marriage and embryonic stem cell research.
+The September 11 attacks in 2001 decisively reshaped Bush's foreign policy goals and garnered him near-universal support early in his term.
+However, by 2004 his management of the war on terror attracted serious debate, particularly over his handling of the 2003 invasion of Iraq.
+Bush presented himself as a decisive leader and attacked Kerry as a "flip-flopper"; Kerry had voted to authorize the invasion, but criticized Bush's conduct of the Iraq War.
+Domestic issues were debated as well, including the economy and jobs, health care, abortion, same-sex marriage, and embryonic stem cell research.